Associate Professor of English

 About Christine Colón

-Professionally, I devote much of my time to my role as the general education coordinator for the college.
-Since general education is a key component in a strong liberal arts education, I am committed to insuring that the program consistently works to fulfill the mission of the college.
-I am also committed to helping our students become excellent secondary school teachers so I spend a significant amount of time supervising and mentoring student teachers.
+Professionally, I have recently spent a good deal of time at the Wade Center researching Dorothy L. Sayers, and I am beginning a project on postsecular studies and the 19th c. novel.
+I have also been busy retooling my Jane Austen course for our new General Education curriculum.
+In addition, I am committed to helping our students become excellent secondary school teachers so I spend a significant amount of time supervising and mentoring student teachers.
 In addition, I frequently direct the English Department’s summer program in England.

 - ENGL 105 - Literature of the Modern World

 - ENGL 201 - Non-Western Literature: Latin American Literature

 - ENGL 216 - 17th-20th Century British Literature